sonic-net/sonic-mgmt/docs/code-review-guidlines.md

 ## Checklist for the PR author
 - The code shall be fully tested before the developer asks for an internal review.
-- The test should pass successfully for X iterations.
+- The test should pass successfully for 10 iterations.
 - The developer shall make sure there is no degradation after introducing the new code.
 - The code is PEP-8 compliant.
 - Run the pre-commit checker before uploading the PR.